bhaisahab-rdx/chickfarmss/RENDER_DEPLOYMENT_GUIDE.md

 5. Render will automatically detect the `render.yaml` file and set up your services
 6. Review the settings and click "Apply"

+> **Note**: The deployment uses a custom `render-build.js` script which handles installing both dependencies and devDependencies needed for building the application.
+This script ensures Vite and esbuild are available during the build process.

 #### Option 2: Manual Deployment

 1. Log in to your Render dashboard